Skip to main contentSkip to search

 15 · 13 agreed · 2 disagreed

-At a glance · eight numbers
+At a glance · Eight numbers

-Failures across documentation, staffing, training, oversight — and an exclusion practice nobody is counting.
+Failures across documentation, staffing, training, oversight, and an exclusion practice nobody is counting.

 Every figure below is reproduced from the Office of the Auditor General of Ontario, Special Report on Special Education Needs (May 12, 2026).

-• Students with IEPs lacking measurable goals
+IEPs lack measurable goals

 At every board, at least 9 in 10 IEP annual learning goals had no measurable criteria.